-- 3.3 The site lies within the Ribble Valley Council administrative area and is subject to the policies contained within its Local Plan, which have been considered when writing this report. - 3.4 Checks made with the Local Planning Authority on 6th November 2018 indicate that at the time of writing this report, the entire site is subject to Tree Preservation Order No: 1, 1957 and therefore some trees within the site boundary have the benefit of statutory control.
-This order includes woodland, area and individual designations throughout the site and its boundaries.
-The site is not located within a Conservation Area.
+- 3.3 The site lies within the Ribble Valley Borough Council administrative area and is subject to the policies contained within its Local Plan, which have been considered when writing this report. - 3.4 Checks made with the Local Planning Authority on 3rd September 2019 via telephone conversation with the Council's Tree Officer, Mr David Hewitt confirmed that none of the trees within our survey are statutorily protected by a Tree Preservation Order and the site is not located within a Conservation Area.
 In advance of the commencement of any works to trees within or adjacent the site, those instructing and proposing to carry out such works should satisfy themselves that all appropriate consents are in place to prevent potential breach of legislation.